- >>African Holocaust

 The first sign of agency is the inherent power to define ones terms of reference.
-Specific words exist for racism against Jewish people and US congress monitors global antisemitism (Global Anti-Semitism Review Act) yet no such policies or terms exist for the greatest victims of racism.
+Specific words exist for racism against Jewish people and US congress monitors global antisemitism (Global Anti-Semitism Review Act).
+Yet no such policies or terms exist for the greatest victims of racism.
 The ongoing African Holocaust is denied, ridiculed, mocked, and de-emphasized daily without any global sympathy.
-How is it possible for 60 Million people to have so many terms which articulate their self-interest yet 1 billion Africans in their own home seem disabled in this capacity?
+How is it possible for 13 million Jewish people to have so many terms which articulate their self-interest yet 1 billion Africans in their own home seem disabled in this capacity?

 Without agency everything will impose on you, democracy, political systems, religion, media, language, culture and even technology.
 And you will not be able to assert self-interest in any of these spheres.
 Just declaring democracy as "foreign" and marking it for deletion will not fix the problem.
 Removing democracy will only create a vacuum for socialism to come in.
 And now someone else's version of socialism will impose itself.
 Removing religions as foreign will also create a vacuum and the people will replace it with something else.
 Even if it is home grown it will still function in the same defeatist mode, as we see in places like Benin.
 Replacing media without agency will have Hollywood replaced by Nollywood.
 Just as empty but worst in quality.
 Once the issue of African agency asserts itself then it will challenge everything that comes its way.